fairliereese/2021_c2c12/figure_s2/README.md

 #### For the short-read single-cell data
 * TODO @Liz

-Panels A, B, D were output from the Splitpipe code.
+Panels A, B, D were output from the Splitpipe code

 ```R